ogait001/academic-profile/_posts/2026-04-01-the-artificial-selection.md

 ---
 layout: post
-description: "A philosophical examination of identity, endurance, and the Uninhabited Now, where replacement displaces inhabitation and presence."
+description: "A philosophical examination of identity, endurance, and the Uninhabited Now."
-title: "The Artificial Selection: On Endurance, Identity, and the Engineering of an Uninhabited Now"
+title: "The Artificial Selection"
+subtitle: "On Endurance, Identity, and the Engineering of an Uninhabited Now"
 date: 2026-04-29
 categories: [philosophy-of-time, ontology, catholic-theology]
 tags: [lemniscate, gaitan-topology, identity, endurance, uninhabited-now, ship-of-theseus, darwin, natural-selection, ecology, crossing-point, phenomenology, philosophy-of-religion, theological-anthropology]